 Further information on funding for prospective UK, EU and international postgraduate students.

 - Critical Analysis of Media Music

 - Film Scoring

-You can choose two units from a wide spectrum which addresses further compositional skills (orchestration, sound design, pastiche composition, etc), research skills for musicians, writing and directing for film and television, and how film and television programmes work.
+Optional units can vary each year.
+You will be able to choose two units from a wide spectrum that address further compositional skills - such as orchestration, sound design or pastiche composition - research skills for musicians, writing and directing for film and television, and how film and television programmes work.

 - Either a substantial portfolio of original music for new collaborative films and/or extracts (music totalling 15-25 minutes)

 - or music to one new collaborative film of 10-12 minutes and a critical dissertation of 10,000 words on an agreed film or topic

 An upper second-class honours degree (or international equivalent) in Music plus experience as a composer, demonstrated by a portfolio of your music.
 For further information on the required portfolio please see the Department of Music website.
 Non-traditional qualifications/routes may also be considered.